morgan9900103/SfM/README.md

 # Structure from Motion

 This is a project for SfM.
-Utilized series of 2D images to reconstruct a 3D structre of scene.
+Utilized series of 2D images to reconstruct a 3D structure of scene.

 ## Overview